 6. Be wary of skimming activity when shopping in stores.

-Be cautious and always cover the keypad when entering this information in a public setting, including ATMs.
+Be cautious and always cover the keypad when entering this information in a public setting, including at ATMs.
 If you feel you’re being watched by someone you don’t trust, don’t enter the information until you’re certain they have gone away.

 There’s no need to let fraud dampen your holiday spirits.
 The important thing is simply to take extra care when making holiday purchases to be mindful of your surroundings and the platforms where you’ll be providing your banking information.

-Plus, fraud prevention is just one small part of prepping for the holiday season.
-For more valuable insights and tips, download “The Ultimate Holiday Budgeting Checklist & Planner” today.
+Holiday fraud prevention is just one small part of prepping for the season.
+For more valuable insights and tips on staying financially fit during the holiday season, download The Ultimate Holiday Budgeting Checklist & Planner today!